 2. Take a survey of the potential prospects

 Based on this, you can determine the level of interest that a buyer has in your products.
-This is quite a practical way of forecasting your sales and is most commonly used by industrial businesses.
+This is quite a practical method of sales forecasting your sales and is most commonly used by industrial businesses.

 3. Project your sales data